mrsuraj1438-cpu/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 ```

 4. **Push workflow** → go to **Actions tab → Run workflow manually** → enter input → see printed value

-**Today I learned:** I can trigger workflows manually and pass values like staging or production.

 ---